Home |

 - supporting snow in the starting zone (preventing release or reducing the released slab size)

 Options (a) through (c) require that the design avalanche velocity, impact pressure and flowing height be calculated in advance.
 Option (d) requires knowledge of the snowpack depth and density, ground roughness and the state of stress in the snowpack in the starting zone.
-Option (e) is generally used with other mitigation measures.

 The following photos are examples of structural protection: